Andrew McCutchen Preview, Player Props: Pirates vs. Cubs

 Andrew McCutchen At The Plate

-- McCutchen has picked up an RBI in 24.0% of his games this season, with two or more RBI in 8.7% of his games.
-He has also plated three or more runs in three contests.
+- McCutchen has driven in a run in 25 games this season (23.8%), including nine games with more than one RBI (8.6%).
+He has also driven in three or more of his team's runs in three contests.

+- He has scored in 39.0% of his games this year, with two or more runs scored in 9.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.